Pylons/pyramid/docs/narr/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~

 When you use a :term:`renderer` with your view callable, you are freed from
 needing to return a "webby" ``Response`` object.
-Instead, your views can return
+Instead your views can return
 a simple Python dictionary.
 Pyramid will take care of rendering the information
 in that dictionary to a ``Response`` on your behalf.
 As a result, your views
 are more easily tested, since you don't need to parse HTML to evaluate the